 Hubby immediately got out the chain saw to try to help minimize any further stress and damage on other impacted trees, shrubs and plants.
 He spent a good part of the last two days cleaning up.

 Unfortunately, the adjacent four-story tall cherry has also been compromised, and is leaning into yet another tree.
 So, it looks like we’ll need to have them brought down by a tree service.
 Worse, is the giant hole in what had been a woodsy view.
 We’ve lost a significant green screen of privacy with the homes behind us.

 Oh well.
 It is what it is.
 Thankfully, and most importantly, no one was hurt.

 In last week’s, New Normal: Stay Home & Wear a Homemade Mask, I shared how members of my family were helping in the nationwide volunteer effort.
 Tomorrow I’m looking forward to getting started on making 15 masks for firefighters.
 A local sewing business is selling the kit of supplies (with elastic included!) for $15.
 It’ll be nice to lend a hand.

 P.S.
-If you’re looking for a fun game to play while homebound (or anytime), see Santorini below.
+If you’re looking for an interesting game to play while homebound (or anytime), see Santorini.
 Our son bought it for us last Christmas and it’s lots of fun.